 The internet tells us, the Hog's Back gives its name to the geomorphological landform known as a Hogback, which is a long, slim ridge or series of hills with a narrow crest and steep slopes of nearly equal inclination on both flanks.

-Be that as it may, let me tell you, I am not terribly happy with the 'official' single explanation as to why the A31 is so named; in fact, I feel strongly there is actually more than one explanation.
+Be that as it may, we're not terribly happy with the 'official' single explanation as to why the A31 is so named; in fact, we feel strongly there is actually more than one explanation.